shanqing-cai/audapter_mex/README.md

 * Kevin Reilly
 * Virgilio Villacorta

-The current maintainer of this project is
+The current maintainer of this project is:
 * Shanqing Cai